Jahia/scriptlanguages-handlebars/README.md

 # scriptlanguages-handlebars

-A module that provides Handlebars scripting language support.
-This module should mostly be considered as a proof-of-concept because it contains some hacks to get this working properly.
-It is not recommended to use this code in production environment
+A Jahia Digital Experience Manager (DX) module that provides Handlebars scripting language support.
+This module should mostly be considered as a proof-of-concept.
+It is not recommended to use this code in a production environment.
+For more information about Jahia DX, please go to: https://www.jahia.com/platform/digital-experience-manager

 ## Features
 - Makes it possible to use Handlebars as a scripting languages for Jahia views